W3D3/klujam20/README.md

-# Klagenfurt Winter Jam 2019
+# Klagenfurt Game Jam 2020
-Home page of the 3rd Klagenfurt Winter Game Jam, Dec 20-22, 2019
+Home page of the 7th Klagenfurt Game Jam, Apr 24-26, 2020

 see https://dermotte.github.io/winterjam19/ or http://itec.aau.at/gamejam/ after the pull from this repo.